-- 2. If necessary, there may be an obligation to participate in practical exercises, with a view to admission to the related examination.
+- 1. All students are expected to participate actively in the programme for which they are registered. - If necessary, there may be an obligation to participate in practical exercises, with a view to admission to the related examination.
 The Board of Examiners is entitled to grant an exemption from this obligation, with or without imposing a substitute requirement. - 3.
 Any supplementary obligations are described by component in the course description in the study guide.